 The University Covid-19 hardship fund has been opened to PGR students.
 See details of the fund, what it can cover and the process for applications.

-The University is very aware that this is a difficult time for PGRs – with no access to laboratories, fieldwork, and university facilities.
 It is our commitment to minimise and mitigate the impact of Covid-19 measures on your studies.

 You can download the University’s regulation on conducting remote viva examinations for research degrees (PDF).